Departments & Divisions

 Dr. Kanzler transitioned from the military to UT Health San Antonio in 2015 and is currently Principal Investigator of a 4-year K23 (Mentored Patient-Oriented Research Career Development Award) through the National Institute of Diabetes, Digestive and Kidney Diseases/National Institutes of Health.
 Dr. Kanzler’s K23 focuses on task-shifting Acceptance and Commitment Therapy for delivery by promotores (community health workers) to Hispanic/Latinx patients with type 2 diabetes.

-Dr. Kanzler has delivered numerous national presentations and is co-author of 25 peer-reviewed journal articles.
+Dr. Kanzler has delivered numerous national presentations.
+View her peer-reviewed articles here.
 Dr. Kanzler has served in national positions with professional organizations, including the American Board of Clinical Health Psychology, American Psychological Association, Society of Behavioral Medicine, and the Association of Behavioral and Cognitive Therapies.

 - 2007 - Doctor of Psychology (PsyD) - Clinical Psychology - La Salle University